makrai/notes/szabolcsi97-scope.md

   * a characterization of distributivity that is empirically more precise and less stipulative
-  * Recall from 2.2 that silent _each_ is claimed to behave much like its overt counterpart, whose behavior is governed by wellstudied principles of syntax.
+  * Recall from 2.2 that silent _each_ is claimed to behave much like its overt counterpart, whose behavior is governed by wellstudied principles of syntax
-* Let us assume, then, in general that the DRS construction algorithm does not take the simple phrase structures used in Kamp and Reyle as input but, rather, its operation is directly determined by the kind of Logical Form Beghelli and Stowell's analysis assigns to the sentence.
-This will have clear
+* Let us assume, then, in general that the DRS construction algorithm does not take the simple phrase structures used in Kamp and Reyle as input but, rather, its operation is directly determined by the kind of Logical Form Beghelli and Stowell's analysis assigns to the sent
-  * advantages in connection with the treatment of inverse scope.
+  * advantages in connection with the treatment of inverse scope
   * Kamp and Reyle comment on the fact that not all NPs can take inverse scope,
     * opt for the stipulation that a syntactically lower noun phrase may be processed before a syntactically higher one, which is
-    * equivalent to assuming an unconstrained QR.
+    * equivalent to assuming an unconstrained QR
-  * Beghelli and Stowell's theory eliminates QR and replaces it with an articulated synt theory of where each type of noun phrase ends up at LF.
+  * Beghelli and Stowell's theory eliminates QR and replaces it with an articulated synt theory of where each type of noun phrase ends up at LF
     * Their LF now species the correct orders in which to process NPs
-* hE, there are reasons for more substantial modications of DRT.
+* hE, there are reasons for more substantial modications of DRT
-  * have to do with the behavior of DPs in HDistP, see (35), vs in PredOp (36) I
+  * have to do with the behavior of DPs in HDistP, see (35), vs in PredOp (36)
-  * the inhabitants of HDistP, universals among them, are construed as targets of (obligatorily distributive) predication.
+  * the inhabitants of HDistP, universals among them, are construed as targets of (obligatorily distributive) predication
   * This claim will be supported by showing that
     * they support only distributive readings and
     * they introduce discourse referents, although not exactly the same kind as inhabitants of HRefP
-      * Only the inhabitants of PredOp, which are all "counters," operate on predicate denotations in the manner of generalized quantifiers.
-17
+      * Only the inhabitants of PredOp, which are all "counters," operate on predicate denotations in the manner of generalized quantifiers
 * the picture that we are led to is a generalization of Ben-Shalom's (1993)
   * Recall from 2.1 that
   * restricting her attention to the calculation of inverse scope,